How to treat hepatitis B safely

 • Viral load

-Home care should always complement, not replace, medical supervision.
+Home care should always add up to, not replace, medical care.

 Natural Remedies: What You Should Know

-Some natural remedies are often suggested for liver health, but caution is necessary.
+Some natural remedies are often suggested for liver health, but caution is important.

 Commonly Mentioned Options